Laura Fuentes

 Add your favorite protein powder to this baked oatmeal and make a delicious breakfast with more than 15g of protein per serving.

-large baking dish of protein baked oatmeal with berries
+baked protein oatmeal with berries

 Baked Protein Oats